sheriecarter/public-library-app/1_users_and_auth.md

 > User.confirm({email: "test@test.com", password: "WRONG"})
 ```

+Try with an existing correct email/password combination and with an incorrect password/email combination.

 Okay, back to the `sessions#create` action.
 If we confirm this is an authentic user, we should log them in.
 Write code that logs in confirmed users and sends them to their show page, and write code that redirects non-confirmed visitors to the login path.
+(You may want to create and use a `login` session helper method).

 <details><summary>click for code</summary>
 ```ruby